bwRavencl/ControllerBuddy-Pages/index.md

         Please follow the instructions listed in the repository's [README.md](https://github.com/bwRavencl/ControllerBuddy-Profiles#instructions){:target="_blank"} to get you started.
         Additionally, it is recommended to check out the visualization for each profile, either in ControllerBuddy's visualization tab after loading the profile, or [below](#profiles) on this website.
-  - title: Why is the overlay not displayed?
+  - title: Why can't I see the ControllerBuddy overlay?
     content: |
         Please try the following solutions:
         - Ensure the overlay is enabled in the profile settings tab.
         - When running on Windows, make sure the  [Windows Fullscreen Optimizations](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) are enabled.
         - When running a Vulkan- or OpenGL-based application on a Windows system with an NVIDIA GPU, in the NVIDIA Control Panel, try forcing the setting called 'Vulkan/OpenGL present method' to 'Prefer layered on DXGI swapchain', as shown [here](https://www.reddit.com/r/nvidia/comments/yf6hiw/psa_you_can_now_elevate_openglvulkan_games_to_a/).
         - When running on a Linux system with X11, make sure you have the display compositor enabled, [this article](https://linux-gaming.kwindu.eu/index.php?title=Compositor_(X11)) explains how to configure the Compositor for the most common desktop environments - just remember for ControllerBuddy you will want the compositor enabled not disabled!
-  - title: How can I ensure the vJoy device takes precedence over any physical controllers?
+  - title: How can I ensure the vJoy device is used as the primary input?
     content: |
         - On Windows, make sure the vJoy device is the preferred input device - proceed as follows:
           1. Start -> Run -> enter `joy.cpl` -> OK